Home Rancho Armadillo Newsletter

 Arenal Volcano - No Eruptions Since July '10

 In 2011 we have had some pretty remarkable geological events here in Costa Rica.
-The Rincon de la Vieja, Poas, Irazu and Tirruballo Volcanoes started erupting and the always active Arenal Volcano has not had an eruption since July 2010.
-The Observatorio Vulcanológico y Sismológico de Costa Rica has finally gone public with what everybody has been guessing, the following is an article that appeared in the local online newspaper AM Costa Rica.
+The Rincon de la Vieja, Poas, Irazu and Tirruballo Volcanoes started erupting and are continueing to be pretty active.
+With both Poas and Rincon recording eruptions almost monthly.
+The always active Arenal Volcano went dormant July 2010.

 Canopy Tour